×

 Singapore’s main working language is English, greatly facilitating communication between foreign businesses and their Singapore staff.
 Close cultural ties and a deep level of mutual understanding between Singaporeans and citizens of other ASEAN member countries can also significantly help with doing business in the region.

 With its favorable taxation policies and strategic position within Southeast Asia, Singapore offers foreign investors competitive and unprecedented access to the Asian market.
-As of July 2021, businesses operating in Singapore can enjoy over 88 double taxation agreements (DTAs), significant tax deductions, and 26 free trade agreements (FTAs) with both neighboring Asian nations and major economic powers worldwide.
+Businesses can enjoy nearly 100 double taxation agreements (DTAs) with significant tax deductions.

-There are two types of DTA in Singapore: comprehensive and limited.
+There are two types of DTA: comprehensive and limited.
 Comprehensive DTAs cover all income types and allow for the exchange of tax information, whereas limited DTAs cover income from shipping and air transport.

 These DTAs also include treaties with ASEAN’s 10 member states – Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam – providing businesses with a greater competitive edge when entering this market.

+Singapore has signed several free trade agreements (FTAs) with both neighboring Asian nations and major economic powers worldwide.
 The 26 FTAs currently in force consist of 15 bilateral and 11 regional FTAs.
-These provide Singapore with exclusive access to the largest combined free trade areas due to its agreements with ASEAN as well as its FTAs with China, Hong Kong, India, and the EU.
+These provide Singapore with exclusive access to the largest combined free trade areas due to its agreements with ASEAN, which in turn has FTAs with China, Hong Kong, India, and the EU.
 The country is also negotiating new FTAs with the Pacific Alliance-Singapore and Eurasian Economic Union (EAEU).

 Although some regional players maintain strong DTA and FTA networks, ASEAN member states have not matched Singapore’s extensive DTA and FTA network.
 Singapore’s ability to improve and expand its trade relations will allow the country to continue to be a default location for businesses looking to expand in Southeast Asia and neighboring regions.